Enegnei/Bitcoin-Wallet-Compatibility-Guide/README.md

 Note how many of the sequential fields start at zero (0), like how the first / ground floor is level zero in the U.K. and Europe.
 If a user has a wallet that displays them, the derivation path sequence for a **BIP-44** compliant **bitcoin** wallet, in which there is a **second change address** in the **third account**, would look like this: `m/44'/0'/2'/1/1`

-The meaning of "public" versus "hardened derivation," indicated in the fields by apostrophes, is explained [here](https://medium.com/@sevcsik/working-with-bitcoin-hd-wallets-ii-deriving-public-keys-c48341629388) and [here](https://bitcoin.stackexchange.com/questions/62533/key-derivation-in-hd-wallets-using-the-extended-private-key-vs-hardened-derivati?rq=1).
+The meaning of "public" / unhardened versus hardened derivation," indicated in the fields by apostrophes, is explained )[here](https://wiki.trezor.io/Hardened_and_non-hardened_derivation) and [here](https://medium.com/@sevcsik/working-with-bitcoin-hd-wallets-ii-deriving-public-keys-c48341629388) and [here](https://bitcoin.stackexchange.com/questions/62533/key-derivation-in-hd-wallets-using-the-extended-private-key-vs-hardened-derivati?rq=1).

 ### Scope of the Guide
 Since most Bitcoin wallets are now deterministic, for now this guide will only focus on sequential and hierarchical deterministic wallets.